 For Eligibility rules, such as GPA, click here.

-- Live and study in the heart of Barcelona!
+- Live and study in one of Europe’s most exciting cities!

 - Stunning modernist architecture by Catalan architect, Antoni Gaudí

 Located on the coast of the Mediterranean Sea, Barcelona is one of Europe’s oldest cities.
-Yet, it boasts cutting edge style, cuisine, and culture, as well as some of the most amazing architecture in the world.
-No other city in the world looks quite like Barcelona, and experiencing it will forever change your perception of the world around you!
+Yet, it boasts cutting edge style, cuisine, and culture, as well as some of the most amazing Modernist architecture in the world.
+No other city looks quite like Barcelona, and experiencing it will forever change your perception of the world around you!

-Barcelona’s architecture ranges from medieval to surreal, sometimes on the same block.
-From the centuries-old Gothic Quarter to the sophisticated, tree-lined boulevards of the Eixample, Barcelona’s architecture reflects vastly different styles and eras.
+Barcelona’s architecture ranges from medieval to surreal, sometimes even on the same block.
+From the centuries-old Gothic Quarter to the sophisticated, tree-lined boulevards of the Eixample district, Barcelona’s architecture is from an array of vastly different styles and eras.

 Barcelona’s landscape was forever changed by Catalan architect, Antoni Gaudí.
 In the late 19th and early 20th centuries, he built a number of Modernist parks and buildings that, although they were built over a century ago, look surreal and futuristic even by today’s standards.
 Gaudí built the majestic Sagrada Familia Cathedral, as well as Parc Güell – a veritable wonderland of gardens, mosaics, winding park benches, hidden footpaths, and whimsical cottages that look like they’re straight out of a fairy tale.